The 7 Most Affordable Big Cities In The U.S. And What They Really Cost

 Still, home prices are approximately 8% lower than the national average, but rents are about 22% higher.
 Renters have seen their monthly payments increase steadily year-over-year in spite of a surge of new construction that has pumped thousands of new units into the market.

 Demand is high, given that a growing number of professionals have been moving to the city.
-According to the U.S. Bureau of Labor Statistics, Jacksonville’s unemployment rate dropped to 2.6% in November, making it 26% lower than the national average.
+According to the U.S. Bureau of Labor Statistics, Jacksonville’s unemployment rate stood at 4.3% as of August 2021, making it notably lower than the 5.2% national average.

 To understand why this is the case, you must consider the availability of housing in these areas.
 Housing is the most significant determinant of cost of living, as approximately 30% of the average income is spent on shelter.